fbpx

 • Digestion

-• detoxification
+• Detoxification

-Especially for patients who were too frail or sedentary to engage in physical movement.
+Kellogg believed that vibration could serve as a substitute for exercise, especially for patients who were too frail or sedentary to engage in physical movement.

-The machines were developed as:
+The machines were developed as

 • Chair